geerlingguy/beast-challenge/README.md

 The playbook is configured to be idempotent, so we should be able to run it live if we need to quickly patch all 100 rooms!

-#### Shutting down the Potato farm
+#### Maintaining the Potato farm

-To shut down all active Potatoes, run the command:
+There are a variety of maintenance tasks in the maintenance playbook:

 ```
-ansible potatoes -a "shutdown -H now" -b
+# Reboot spuds:
+ansible-playbook spud-maintain.yml -e '{"spud_reboot":true}'

+# Stop all services on the spuds:
+ansible-playbook spud-maintain.yml -e '{"service_stop":true}'

+# Start all services on the spuds:
+ansible-playbook spud-maintain.yml -e '{"service_start":true}'
 ```

 ### Initializing the Farmer